snoopwpf/snoopwpf/README.md

 ## Provider

 There is preliminary support for a provider to navigate the tree (i.e., using cd, dir, etc.).
-To enable this, enter the drive by issuing the command:  'cd tree:'
+To enable this, enter the drive by issuing the command:  'cd snoop:'

 ## Hotkeys